boldingd/EclipsePhaseContent/Kainouda2035.md

         ◦ other Extropians think of Objectivists the way everyone else thinks of Extropians, as dangerous and deluded sociopaths that no-one else really wants to deal with

 Tentatively (re-)named one of the stations *Limehouse*, after the part of london where the opium dens where.

+# Re-Working

+## The Thistledown

+I'd like to rethink this and make sure I've got it straight before I write it.

+- Skimming some quick-links on Mutualism makes me less confident that it makes sense or means anything.
+- It also sounds *very* libertarian; other than not liking rent or land-lords, and liking mutual-aide groups in principle, there isn't a huge difference.
+- On the other hand, this is a future sci-fi setting, and we do get to write whatever we want, so… fuck it, more or less.
+- The community-bank things do have attestation in at least one source, but they *also* don't make any sense, so … they will be interpreted loosely.
+  - I'm thinking I might replace them with something like a member-owned cooperative structure that basically buys a habitat and uses a micro-currency for their internal dealings.
+  - *That might be kind of thematically appropriate, because they're building a voluntary mutual-aide association inside an existing capitalist structure.*
+  - And I guess they also allow external users to *optionally* use their micro-currency.
+  - The question that still leaves me is how that community *expands*, because that's a necessary element to the plot.
+  - And then webs of micro-corps and mutual-aide groups form around that, and then they merge.
+- Stage one of the merger is agreeing to shift to one common micro-currency; this necessitates forming a "central bank" to manage it.
+- Stage two of the merger is *some kind of tax-and-spend structure* forming, so that the cooperatives can keep building infrastructure.
+  - And this is kind of a departure, because "What Is Mutualism" made it pretty clear that taxes *aren't* ok.
+  - Although the EP version says that "community banks can charge interest."
+  - And one of those web-sites did mention that "the monetary thinking \[in What is Mutualism\] is out of date."

+## The Hypercorps

+Who owns what, since I've written two sentences and written myself into answering that.

+- The HyperConsortium buys the territory, but they're a shell-company.
+- They're *probably* owned by OSI, and the other hypercorps who wanted to set up shop on the asteroid.
+- In turn, they sublicensed to Infinite Loop and KHC Support (name?), and
+- OSI (and other hypercorp clients) are leasing space, but also partial owners of the company they're leasing from.